Scale Contrastive Learning with Selective Attentions for Blind Image Quality Assessment: Introduction

 \section{Introduction}

-Image quality assessment (IQA) seeks to emulate the human visual system's ability to perceive image quality~\cite{yang2022maniqa,zhang2022perceptual}.
-It has been extensively applied in image restoration~\cite{zhang2022exploring}, compression~\cite{liu2022swiniqa}, and generation~\cite{wang2023aigciqa2023}, thereby enhancing the human visual experience.
-Based on the need for distortion-free reference images, IQA can be categorized into three types: full-reference, reduced-reference, and no-reference or blind IQA (BIQA)~\cite{liu2024underwater,chahine2023image,zhang2023blind}.
-Among these, BIQA methods have seen a significant increase in demand due to their broad applicability.
+Image Quality Assessment (IQA) aims to model the human visual system's ability to perceive image quality~\cite{yang2022maniqa,zhang2022perceptual}.
+It has been widely applied in fields such as image restoration~\cite{zhang2022exploring}, compression, and generation, with the goal of enhancing human visual experience.
+Based on whether distortion-free reference images are required, IQA can be classified into three types: full-reference, reduced-reference, and no-reference (or blind) IQA.
+Among these, Blind Image Quality Assessment (BIQA) methods have received increasing attention due to their broad applicability.

-Multi-scale methods are extensively employed in BIQA aiming at simulating the multi-scale perception characteristics of the human vision system~\cite{guo2021iqma}.
-Numerous studies have validated the effectiveness of these approaches, which can be broadly classified into image-level and feature-level methods based on their strategies for extracting and fusing multi-scale features~\cite{chen2024topiq}.
-Image-level methods, such as NIQE~\cite{6353522} and MUSIQ~\cite{ke2021musiq}, typically create multi-scale images by directly resizing the original image, from which features are extracted, and quality scores are computed in parallel.
-However, it is straightforward that direct resizing can introduce additional distortions into the image.
-On the other hand, many existing methods focus on feature-level extraction~\cite{TReS,xu2024boosting}, employing a pyramid structure to derive multi-scale spatial features from the same image for predicting the quality scores.